kiwi0fruit/ultimate-question/articles/dxb.md

 **[≡←][toc]**

+*If you would feel like not liking this section then skip to the quote at the end of it.
+The quote sets the right mood how to treat this section.*

 (*I would like to thank an associate of mine for the mythological name - otherwise I would have continued to call it simply primordial cancer-like chaos.
 Tamed Lovecraftian horror is not the same as [Lovecraftian horror](https://en.wikipedia.org/wiki/Lovecraftian_horror) which is much more nihilistic.
 But it's still a cosmic horror none the less.*)

 *An interesting part about Lovecraftian horror is revealed at the very end of the section (see “back to the interesting part”).*